 “We just want to be able to have a voice like constantly throughout the school year, so we don’t have to wait until something tragic happens and the community’s like finally speaking out,” Alexander said.

-The organization is centered around obtaining mental health training for all teachers and staff in Chandler Unified School District – the state’s third largest school district with 12 middle schools and high schools.
+The organization is centered around obtaining mental health training for all teachers and staff in Chandler Unified School District – the state’s third largest school district with 10 schools/programs for junior high students and eight high school options.
 Understanding that education cannot be mandated for all pupils, Arizona Students for Mental Health believes making it available is a priority.

 Alexander said many adults in the district have “opposed” the work of their organization.